Phil Chenier: Early years

-Born and raised in Berkeley, California, Chenier graduated from Berkeley High School and played college basketball at the University of California in Berkeley.
+Born and raised in Berkeley, California, Chenier graduated from Berkeley High School and played college basketball for the California Golden Bears in Berkeley.

 NBA playing career

-Chenier was selected fourth in the 1971 NBA Hardship Draft by the Baltimore Bullets, and played for them for eight seasons, from 1971 to 1979.
+Chenier was selected fourth in the 1971 NBA Hardship Draft by the Baltimore Bullets (as well as the Carolina Cougars in the 1971 ABA Special Circumstances Draft, the Virginia Squires in the 1973 ABA Senior Draft, and the New York Nets in the 1974 ABA Draft of NBA Players), and played for the Bullets for eight seasons, from 1971 to 1979.
 The franchise moved from Baltimore to Washington in 1973, after his second season.
 He was one of the better shooting guards in the NBA for the first six seasons in his career, but he suffered a back injury early in the 1977–78 season and had season-ending surgery.
 The Bullets went on to win the NBA title with Kevin Grevey as the shooting guard.
 Chenier was never the same player after that; he came back from his surgery late the next season, but never could crack the Bullets' starting lineup again.

 Chenier was released by the Bullets after the 1978–79 season, and played briefly for the Indiana Pacers and Golden State Warriors and retired after the 1980–81 season.

 Chenier, who was a 1972 NBA All-Rookie Team selection, averaged 17.2 points per game for his career, and was named to three NBA All-Star teams.
+He finished 8th in MVP voting in the 1974–75 season.

 In 2017, the Wizards announced that they would retire Chenier's number 45 jersey.
 On March 23, 2018, Chenier's jersey was retired.
+As of 2025, he is one of only five franchise players with that honor, the others being Elvin Hayes, Wes Unseld, Gus Johnson, and Earl Monroe.